Moving to Turkey

 Expats relocating to Turkey find wonderful contradictions are part of a daily life that flawlessly marries the ancient and the modern, and where Europe and Asia meet across the Bosphorus.

-The country has a population of around 75 million people, 99 percent of which are Muslim.
+The country has a population of over 76 million people, 99 percent of which are Muslim.
 Despite this, the constitution states that Turkey is a secular republic and the army is a fierce guardian of secularism in Turkey.
 Other religious beliefs are respected and expats are welcome to practice their own religion.

 Turkey's most popular city and the centre where most expats are based is Istanbul, though there is much more to Turkey than a mere city.
 The country has a wide range of landscapes, sights and characters that will readily appeal to history buffs, nightclub fanatics, archaeology nuts, sun-worshippers, city-lovers and shopping addicts.
 There is something for everyone in Turkey – with no end to the fascination and excitement.